GeoscienceAustralia/ptha/misc/hunga_tonga_data_paper/original/01_tide_gauges/README.md

     * The stilling well pressure is an instantaneous measurement, although the stilling well will cause some mechanical smoothing.
 * [AAD_2022_tidegauge](AAD_2022_tidegauge) contains tide gauge data for Davis, Mawson, and Casey, provided by the Australian Antarctic Division.
     * The tide gauges measure the sum of the atmospheric and sea level pressure.
     * The records have a 10 min spacing.
-They represent a 10 min period of continuously averaged 1s data.
-This will tend to damp the tsunami signal.
+They represent a 10 min period of continuously averaged 1 second data, which will tend to damp the tsunami signal.
     * The folder also contains nearby MSLP measurements.
 They are interpolated to the tide gauges and subtracted from the tide gauge pressure to estimate the pressure due to sea level variations alone.
 This assumes a pressure change of 1 dbar corresponds to a sea level change of 1 m.
 * [BOM_tidegaugedata](BOM_tidegaugedata) contains data for a range of sites in Australia, collated by the Bureau of Meteorology as part of collaborations with various Port Authorities (BOMPorts).
     * For metadata see the file [BOM_and_MHL_tide_gauge_metadata_Table.csv](BOM_and_MHL_tide_gauge_metadata_Table.csv).